lingyicute/lingyicute/README.md

 > 📝 The only way to do great is to love what you do. 💖

-### 🚀 About Me
+### About Me

-I'm passionate about contributing to the open-source community and building innovative solutions that help others.
+I'm passionate about open-source developing.
 I believe that great work comes from doing what you love, and I bring that philosophy into everything I create.

-### Let's Connect:
+### 🚀 Let's Connect:

 - 📂 GitHub: [lingyicute](https://github.com/lingyicute)
 - 🌐 Website: [https://92li.us.kg](https://92li.us.kg)